usdot-jpo-ode/jpo-cvmanager/README.md

 ### CV Manager Webapp

 - Supports OAuth2.0 through Keycloak for user authentication only.
-It can be configured for several different Identity Providers, however it has only been tested with Google Oath.
+It can be configured for several different Identity Providers, including Google.

 ### CV Manager API